Skip to main content

 Recreating the Route:

 Here is where the fun begins.
 In the map below, I try to figure out the route of the TRSR.
-Green pinpoints are where Twin River Scenic Road signs that still exist.
+Green pinpoints are where Twin River Scenic Road signs still exist.
 Blue pinpoints are where signs were known to exist (either verified via streetview or prior discussions).
-Purple pinpoints were known "destinations" of the TRSR as they had larger signs in the same style as the road markers and named that park.
+Purple pinpoints were known "destinations" of the TRSR, as they had larger signs in the same style as the road markers and would name that destination.
 The Blue driving lines are what I know of as confirmed routes (by existing signs or prior discussions).
 Pink lines are what I theorize the route to be.
-Purple is another possible route based theorizing White Oak Park was part of the destinations.
-This is based on past discussions on the route.
+Purple is another possible route based on the theory that White Oak Park was part of the destinations.
+This is based on past discussions about the route, and a November 2025 discovery of a marker on PA 48 North, having the route turn right onto Lincoln Way to most likely White Oak Park via McClintock Road.

 Discussions 20 years ago mention signs were located on Lincoln Way east of White Oak - which makes me believe that White Oak Park was involved.
 All of the communities the route goes through - Elizabeth Borough, Elizabeth Township, Forward Township, Glassport, McKeesport, White Oak, Versailles, etc. were all members of the TRCOG.
 Since the nearby community of West Newton was also a member, the Twin Rivers Scenic Road could possibly have been routed there.
 However, the remaining signs do not support that possibility.